Max039/EAF/README.md

      ```bash
      vi ~/.zshenv
      ```
-	 - Start edutubg:
+	 - Start editing:
 		- Press `i` to start editing.

    - Add the following lines to the file:
      ```bash